harciufff/cena/README.md

 Inspired by Karpathy’s *LLM‑as‑an‑OS* concept, the system stores its external context in plain markdown rather than a vector store.
 This design offers two key benefits on edge devices:

 * **Zero indexing latency** – writing to a text file is orders of magnitude faster than embedding generation and vector insertion, which is crucial when the device has limited GPU/CPU headroom.
-* **Token‑efficient retrieval** – downstream agents (e.g., OpenClaw or PicoClaw) can `grep` or stream‑read the markdown directly, avoiding the token‑overhead of a dense‑vector lookup.
+* **Token‑efficient retrieval** – downstream agents (e.g., OpenClaw) can `grep` or stream‑read the markdown directly, avoiding the token‑overhead of a dense‑vector lookup.

 `LiveContext.md` works as a short‑term “window” that always reflects the latest perception, while `PersistentContext.md` provides a durable audit trail for post‑hoc analysis, debugging, or long‑term memory.